JuliaHEP/JuliaHEP-2023/julia-intro/docs/exercises/juliafunctions.md

 *Technically*, this method will actually modify the Vector we pass to it, as Julia implements *pass by sharing*.

 The convention in Julia is that functions that modify their arguments - or other state - should have a `!` at the end of their name.
-So, this should really be a new function called `NRS!`.
+So, this should really be a new function called `nrs!`.

-However, the pedagogic value of showing how multiple dispatch works outweighs Julia's conventions in this one case...
+* Make a version of `nrs` which does not modify its Vector argument - making a deep copy of it instead, and returning that.

 ## C) Plotting!